Andeleidun/pokeTable/README.md

 ## Introduction

-PokeTable is both a fun project demonstrating data table behavior in React.
+PokeTable is a fun project demonstrating data table behavior in React.
 It is implemented in React, using hooks and functional components.

 ## Getting Started